ISAITB/docs-itb-ta/source/login/index.rst

 Welcome page
 ------------

-The test bed's welcome page serves as your first stop when visiting the test bed.
+The Test Bed's welcome page serves as your first stop when visiting the Test Bed.
 It provides you with useful information, the option to log in, as well as shortcuts for tasks you may want to do before connecting.

 .. figure:: ../screenshots/welcome_basic.PNG